 Have you ever wondered how a cake batter is different from a muffin batter?
 Or how a bread dough is different than cookie dough?
 What is the difference between medium rare and rare steak?
 How does pasta get so soft?
 Why do mashed potatoes get gluey?
 If you are curious about any of these things, if you like to work with your hands, and you like to read and talk about science, this course is for you!
 Each night you will be assigned a different reading to prepare you for cooking lab the next day.
 We will discuss what dishes/recipes we will be making, why they are a good choice for our concept, make them at my house, and then eat and discuss how they taste and how that is related to their structure and properties.
 Prerequisites: must be able to do arithmetic, to clean up behind yourself, and to be willing to actually read and to learn cooking terms in French, Italian, or other culinary languages.

-This course will highlight the most interesting experiments within the field of psychology, discussing the implications of those studies for our understanding of the human mind and human behavior.
-We will explore the brain and some of the cognitive abilities it supports like memory, learning, attention, perception, and consciousness.
 We will examine human development - both in terms of growing up and growing old - and will discuss the manner in which the behavior of others affects our own thoughts and behavior.
-Finally we will discuss various forms of mental illness and the treatments that are used to help those who suffer from them.
+We will discuss various forms of mental illness and the treatments that are used to help those who suffer from them.
 The fact of the matter is that humans routinely do amazing things without appreciating how interesting they are.
 However, we are also routinely influenced by people and events without always being aware of those influences.
-By the end of this course you will have gained a much better understanding and appreciation of who you are and how you work.
-You'll learn things that you'll be telling your friends and family about, things that will fundamentally change the way you think of yourself and others.
-How can you resist that?!

 Exploration in BioTech